thomashoneyman/pact-nix/README.md

 # Or, use a particular version of Pact
 $ nix run github:thomashoneyman/pact-nix#pact-4_1_1

+# Or, get the executable in your shell temporarily
+$ which pact
+pact not found
+$ nix shell github:thomashoneyman/pact-nix
+$ which pact
+/nix/store/7yjmngdyrm06dcp8yxxnvn54sl5l6w2b-pact-4.3/bin/pact
 ```

 Second, legacy commands like `nix-build` and `nix-env` are supported.
 For example, you can install a particular version of Pact to your environment: